uvtc/colorize-irc-logs/README.md

 # colorize-irc-logs

-Colorize the #clojure at freenode irc logs that Raynes makes available.
+Colorize the #clojure (and other) freenode irc logs that Raynes makes available.